← Explore the method

 The numbers, the scenarios, the decisions.

 This page is the read.
-The detailed case carries the capital at stake, the scenarios, and the claim ladder behind each call.
+The detailed case carries the capital at stake, the scenarios, and the claim ladder behind each decision.
 It opens behind a free account.

 Evidence-governed decision-making for physical assets is the discipline of stress-testing an operational decision before effort, resources and capital move on it: it holds the rival explanations open, separates the visible cost story from the structural driver, and reports which claims the current evidence can defend.
-Applied to a cold chain facility like Cascade Cold Logistics, it governs what deserves action across the operations you run, and keeps governing it as the evidence changes, rather than benchmarking it after the fact.
+Applied to a cold chain facility like Brightfield Cold Chain, it governs what deserves action across the operations you run, and keeps governing it as the evidence changes, rather than benchmarking it after the fact.